 Finally, weak passwords can also lead to account takeover.
 This happens when a hacker gains access to your account and then changes the password, locking you out.

 They may do this by guessing your password or using phishing techniques, as mentioned above.
 Once they’ve taken over your account, they can use it to send spam emails, post fake ads, or even commit fraud.

-This is why it’s essential choosing words and never to reuse pass reusing ross across multiple accounts.
+This is why it’s essential to choose words and never to reuse pass across multiple accounts.